jacqzhu/ECE253/README.md

 # ECE253 Digital Systems Lab

-This repository contains my implementations for ECE253 Labs, which includes SystemVerilog and RISC-V.
+This repository contains my implementations for ECE253 on hardware design in SystemVerilog and RISC-V Assembly.
-These labs explore memory-mapped I/O, polling, hardware timers, and interrupt control using RISC-V assembly and NIOS V.
+These labs explore digital logic design, I/O, hardware timers, interrupts, and sequential control systems using NIOS V and ModelSim.

 ### Verilog Labs
 ALUs (Arithmetic Logic Units)